getditto/DittoAndroidTools/README.md

 | 6.
 Heartbeat                     | `'live.ditto:dittoheartbeat:LIBRARY_VERSION'`              |
 | 7.
 Presence Degradation Reporter | `'live.ditto:presencedegradationreporter:LIBRARY_VERSION'` |

-The latest released version for all libraries is: `1.1.0`.
 You can find the list of versions and release notes in the [Releases tab](https://github.com/getditto/DittoAndroidTools/releases).

 ## Usage